rubiojr/sup/cmd/sup/handlers/README_reminders.md

 - Background checking runs every second (may be overkill)
 - User enumeration requires maintaining a separate index
 - No recurring reminder support
+- Past reminders are immediately removed (no history preservation)

 ## Development Notes